SamuelJForrest/forrest-records/README.md

 - [MaximeK](https://stackoverflow.com/a/44658616), for showing me how to extend Django models - which I used to extend the Product model into the Album/Merch models.

 ### Media
+- Thanks to [Unsplash](https://www.unsplash.com) for all the product images.
 - Thanks to [Freepik](https://www.freepik.com/) for the vinyl [favicon](https://www.flaticon.com/free-icons/vinyl")
 - Thanks to [Natalie Parham](https://unsplash.com/@natalieparham) for the [homepage image](https://unsplash.com/photos/fPKqpUbTL4Y?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink)